 This series is about the tragic romance between the first soprano and the married genius playwright.
-The Hymn of Death is so good that many people recommended this as one of the best Korean dramas you should never miss.
+The Hymn of Death is so good that many recommend this as one of the best Korean dramas you should never miss.
 So, why not include it on the list then, right?

 89. The Red Sleeve Cuff

-Set in the 18th century, “The Red Sleeve Cuff” depicts a love story between King Jeongjo and royal concubine Uibin Sung.
+In the 18th century, “The Red Sleeve Cuff” depicts a love story between King Jeongjo and royal concubine Uibin Sung.
 Sung Deok-Im is a court lady.
-She gets involved with Crown Prince Lee San and he falls in love with her.
+She gets involved with Crown Prince Lee San, and he falls in love with her.
 The crown prince eventually becomes King Jeongjo.
 He now desires Sung Deok-Im to become his concubine, but she refuses.

-Sung Deok-Im wants to live her life freely, something that will not be possible as a concubine.
+Sung Deok-Im wants to live her life freely, which is impossible as a concubine.
 She also knows that the life of a royal concubine does not generally bring about happiness.
 Yet, Sung Deok-Im becomes the concubine of King Jeongjo.
 (Source: AsianWiki)